mpdcampbell/blog/blog/content/posts/sharryFileRebuilder.md

 ---

 ## Why make this?
-I got married and wanted a selfhost solution for our friends and family to upload photos and videos.
+I got married and wanted a self host solution for our friends and family to upload photos and videos.
 A fair amount of guests were not tech savvy people so the file uploading process needed to be as user friendly as possible, in particular on mobile.
 [Sharry](https://github.com/eikek/sharry) fit the bill, authenticated users can generate custom urls and anyone with the url can upload files but not view them.
-However there was major one flaw for my use case, users can upload huge number of photos at once but you can only download the files individually.
+However, there was major one flaw for my use case, users can upload huge number of photos at once but you can only download the files individually.
 The creator [plans to add](https://github.com/eikek/sharry/issues/907) "Download as zip" as a feature, but not for at least a year.

-I didn't want to spend 20-ish minutes clicking download a hundreds of times when I knew all the data was already on my server.
-So instead I spent several hours writing a bash script to cat the data chunks and assign the file extensions.
+I didn't want to spend 20-ish minutes clicking download hundreds of times when I knew all the data was already on my server.
+So instead, I spent several hours writing a bash script to cat the data chunks and assign the file extensions.

 ## How does it work?
 Sharry can be [configured](https://eikek.github.io/sharry/doc/configure) to store the files in several different formats: local filesystem, S3 storage or an SQL database.
 By default the files are stored in the H2 database (an SQL db) used for the service backend, but I had my instance configured to use the local filesystem.
 Sharry breaks each file up into binary chunks and saves them as numbered files in individual directories, as shown below.